R-Krait/enCORE/README.md

    Provide the annotation labels for which you want to extract CORE as a vector.
 You may use either all annotation labels (Clusters2) or only a subset of them.

-   Except for special cases, such as cell-to-cell heterogeneity is extremely low and the automatically calculated threshold becomes unusually low, we recommend using **all annotation labels**, as shown below.
+   Except for special cases, such as the automatically calculated threshold is very small (e.g., because of extremely low cell-to-cell heterogeneity), we recommend using **all annotation labels**, as shown below.

    ``` r
    list_group <- sort(unique(as.character(proj6$Clusters2)))